Hello!

 This acceleration process requires your behalf to produce for yourself.
 However, I’m not advocating that you should ignore or be isolated from what I write.
 I’m against libertarianism and the concept of “the non-aggression pact,” as this only puts people into virtual pod homes like in The Matrix.
 You should read my work and learn from it.
 I’m here as an ethical and enriching tutor for you, and I’m not some hostile or condescending stooge against the values you cherish.

 Some actual normies and NPCs believe it is unethical for you to tell them what to think or to give them paternal advice and polite redirection.
 The normie is in a "Pensée unique" semantic prison.
 This is imposed by liberalism and capitalism, creating the synthetic left and a mainstream culture around it.
-When you try to politely redirect and educate the stranger, they break down with a self-hate projection, and assume you are the one that is “upset,” because liberalism itself is condescending and evil towards them.
+When you try to politely redirect and educate the stranger, they break down with a self-hate projection and assume you are the one that is “upset,” because liberalism itself is condescending and evil towards them.
 Thus everyone should think the same, as they shut off all human communications, while they “eat the bugs and stay in the pods.”
 This is downright evil.

 The hypocrisy is real and is in front of us.
 This is what we should be up against.

 Production can only be understood through self-ownership.
-It’s up to you to understand your place in this decadent world, or about Kulturpessimismus.
+It’s up to you to understand your place in this sinful world, or about Kulturpessimismus.
 I want you to focus on desire, and see it as a rational force for good.

 I’m only here to help you on that path.